- Home

 (b) An IHE may adapt a related instruction provider agreement to fit local context, with the approval of the Superintendent.

-(2) A related instruction provider may enroll an apprentice.
+(2) A related instruction provider may enroll a participant.

 (3) A related instruction provider may award college or university credit for competency demonstrated in on-the-job learning.

-(4) A related instruction provider may evaluate apprentice competency.
+(4) A related instruction provider may evaluate participant competency.

 KEY: apprentice, license, RAPT